Lake Atitlan is a place that captures people’s hearts.

 History of Iximche

-Between the 15th and 16th century, Iximche was the capital city of the Kaqchikel Maya.
+Between the 15th and 16th centuries, Iximche was the capital city of the Kaqchikel Maya.
 Over this period, impressive plazas and over 170 structures were built.

 The city thrived until the Spanish conquerors came along and eventually burned a large majority of the city down.